Featured Lesson Plans and Teaching Resources

 Textbook Companion Web Sites

 The Textbook Companion Web Sites page from The Center for Teaching History with Technology points out that many textbook companion web sites contain an impressive amount of technology tools and materials, such as PowerPoint presentations, primary sources, interactive maps, interactive tests and quizzes, essay questions, bulletin boards, chat rooms, and more.
 Even if you don’t use these textbooks, you may well find many uses for their companion sites.
-Check out the article as well as the three sample sites listed below.

 A More Perfect Union